fhoedemakers/smsplus64/README.md

 Games can be played from the flashcard's SD card.
 Create a folder named `smsPlus64` in the root of your flashcard's SD card and copy your .sms or .gg ROMs there.
 You can organize your games in subfolders.
 The emulator shows a menu whith a list of games.

+## Controls

+### In menu

+- D-pad Up or Down: Next previous game
+- D-pad left or right: previous or next page.
+- B: Go to previous folder
+- A: Open folder or start selected game

+### In Game

+- D-Pad: movement
+- Start: Pause game
+- B: Button 1
+- A: Button 2
+- Z + Start: Go back to menu
+- Start + A: Toggle framerate

 ## Building from source